-- 1. Was in possession of a dangerous weapon, as defined in 18 U.S.C. § 930(g)(2), as amended from time to time, on school grounds or at a school-sponsored activity, or - 2.
-Knowingly possessed or used illegal drugs or sold or solicited the sale of a controlled substance while at school or at a school-sponsored activity.
+- Carried a dangerous weapon to or possessed a dangerous weapon, as defined in 18 U.S.C. § 930(g)(2), as amended from time to time (device, instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury, except that such term does not include a pocket knife with a blade of less than 2.5 inches in length), on school grounds or at a school-sponsored activity, or - 2.
+Knowingly possessed or used illegal drugs or sold or solicited the sale of a controlled substance while at school or at a school-sponsored activity. - 3.
+Has inflicted serious bodily injury upon another person while at school or at a school-sponsored activity.
+For the purpose of this provision, serious bodily injury means bodily injury which involves substantial risk of death, extreme physical pain, protracted and obvious disfigurement or protracted loss or impairment of the function of a bodily member, organ or mental faculty.